-Mr. Jiang Ming, aged 57, is the chairman and managing director of the Group and one of the founders of the Group.
+Mr. Jiang Ming, aged 58, is the chairman and managing director of the Group and one of the founders of the Group.
 He is responsible for corporate direction, development of the Group's business, strategy planning and the overall management of the Group.
 He graduated from the National University of Singapore with a Master's degree in Business Administration.
-He has over thirty-one years' experience in investment and corporate management.
-Prior to the establishment of the Group, he was a general manager of a joint venture enterprise in the People's Republic of China (the "PRC") for over 7 years.
+He has over thirty-two years' experience in investment and corporate management.
+Prior to the establishment of the Group, he was a general manager of a joint venture enterprise in the PRC for over 7 years.
 He is a vice-chairman of the Fujian Province Foreign Enterprises Association and an honorary professor at the Wuhan University.

-Mr. Tao Lin, aged 57, is the investment director of the Group.
+Mr. Tao Lin, aged 58, is the investment director of the Group.
 He is responsible for investment planning and investment management of the Group.
-He has over twenty-seven years' experience in investment and management.
-He graduated from Beijing Communication Engineering College (北京信 息工程學院) and also holds a Master's degree in Business Administration from the National University of Singapore.
+He has over twenty-eight years' experience in investment and management.
+He graduated from Beijing Communication Engineering College (北京信息工程學院) and also holds a Master's degree in Business Administration from the National University of Singapore.
 Before joining the Group in 1991, he had served as an operation officer in a software development company in the PRC.
-He was a former director of Shanghai Fenghwa Group Co., Ltd. ("Shanghai Fenghwa"), a company listed on the Shanghai Stock Exchange.
+He was a former director of Shanghai Fenghwa Group Co., Ltd. ("Shanghai Fenghwa"), a company listed on the Shanghai Stock Exchange and a former associate of the Group.

-Mr. Cai Shaobin, aged 53, joined the Group in 2008 and is responsible for the overall development management of the projects of the Group.
-Before joining the Group, He was the deputy general manager of China Construction Seventh Engineering Bureau and the general manager of China Construction Seventh Engineering Bureau Co., Ltd. He has over twenty-seven years' experience in the property development and construction.
+Mr. Cai Shaobin, aged 54, joined the Group in 2008 and is responsible for the overall development management of the projects of the Group.
+Before joining the Group, he was the deputy general manager of China Construction Seventh Engineering Bureau and the general manager of China Construction Seventh Engineering Bureau Co., Ltd. He has over twenty- eight years' experience in the property development and construction.
 He is a professorate senior engineer and state registered architect in the PRC and was rated a top ten management talent in the Henan Province in 2007.